Zegocover/documentation/source/index.html.md

 </aside>
 <aside class="notice">
 Make sure your server's clock and timezone is appropriately configured in order to produce the timestamps you want.
-This should help prevent problems associated with time changes and dayligh saving times.
+This should help prevent problems associated with time changes and daylight saving times.
 </aside>

 ### Response